momentmillionaer/app/replit.md

-# Event Calendar Graz - replit.md
+# Momentmillionär - replit.md

 ## Overview

-This is a full-stack event calendar application built for displaying events in Graz, Austria.
+This is a full-stack event calendar application called "Momentmillionär" built for displaying events in Graz, Austria.
 The application features a React frontend with a Node.js/Express backend that integrates with Notion as a content management system.
 Events are stored and managed through Notion databases and displayed in a modern, responsive web interface.

 ## User Preferences